data-evangelist/tec_vital_model/README.md

 For feature engineering and graphs, please go to the "feature_engineering" branch.

-For time-series model building, please go to the "model_building" branch.
+For machine learning and model building, please go to the "model_building" branch.